 As a result, chronic unprotected sun exposure often leads to uneven skin tone, like freckles and darker splotches on your cheeks.

-People with more melanin are also at greater risk for melasma, a skin disorder resulting in a blotchy brown complexion.
+People with more melanin are also at greater risk for melasma, a skin condition resulting in a blotchy brown complexion.

 You’ll Look Older Faster

 First, the good news: If you have dark skin, you won't develop as many fine lines and wrinkles as people with light skin.
 "Because melanin provides protection against UV radiation, it is less likely to penetrate the dermis and damage your collagen and elastin," Dr. Woolery-Lloyd says.

 Now here's the hitch: Remember those ultra-reactive melanocytes that cause hyperpigmentation when you spend time unprotected in the sun?
 According to a September 2017 study in the Maedica Journal of Clinical Medicine, mottled skin color (like freckles, dark spots and splotches) can make you look up to 20 years older than you actually are.

 "Some clinical studies have found that uneven skin tone is more suggestive of age than wrinkles are," Dr. Woolery-Lloyd says.
 "Researchers photoshopped pictures of individuals to add either crow's feet or brown spots to their faces — the pictures with added wrinkles were perceived as younger than those with brown spots."

 Keep in mind the amount of melanin in your skin isn't the only factor at play when it comes to photoaging.
 "Your risk of DNA damage is 20 percent genetic and 80 percent environmental — including sun exposure, diet, exposure to pollution and smoking," Dr. Woolery-Lloyd says.